MicrosoftDocs/Contribute/Contribute/dotnet-style-guide.md

 ### Links to APIs

 The build system has some extensions that allow us to link to .NET APIs without having to use external links.
 When linking to an API, you can use its unique identifier (UID) that is auto-generated from the source code.
 The UID equates to the fully qualified type and member name.

+You can find the UIDs of types, a member overload list, or a particular overloaded member from `https://xref.docs.microsoft.com/autocomplete`.
+The query string "?text=*\<type-member-name>*" identifies the type or member whose UIDs you'd like to see.
+For example, `https://xref.docs.microsoft.com/autocomplete?text=string.format` retrieves the [String.Format](https://docs.microsoft.com/dotnet/api/system.string.format) overloads.
+The tool searches for the provided `text` query parameter in any part of the UID.
+For example, you can search for member name (ToString), partial member name (ToStri), type and member name (Double.ToString), etc.

 If you add a \* (or %2A) after the UID, the link then represents the overload page and not a specific API.
 For example, you can use that when you want to link to the [List\<T>.BinarySearch Method](https://docs.microsoft.com/dotnet/api/system.collections.generic.list-1.binarysearch) page in a generic way instead of a specific overload such as [List\<T>.BinarySearch(T, IComparer\<T>)](https://docs.microsoft.com/dotnet/api/system.collections.generic.list-1.binarysearch#System_Collections_Generic_List_1_BinarySearch__0_).
 You can also use \* to link to a member page when the member is not overloaded; this saves you from having to include the parameter list in the UID.

 To link to a specific method overload, you must include the fully qualified type name of each of the method's parameters.
 For example, \<xref:System.DateTime.ToString> links to the parameterless [DateTime.ToString](https://docs.microsoft.com/dotnet/api/system.datetime.tostring#System_DateTime_ToString) method, while \<xref:System.DateTime.ToString(System.String,System.IFormatProvider)> links to the  [DateTime.ToString(String,IFormatProvider)](https://docs.microsoft.com/dotnet/api/system.datetime.tostring#System_DateTime_ToString_System_String_System_IFormatProvider_) method.
-You can find the UIDs of a particular overloaded member from `https://xref.docs.microsoft.com/autocomplete`.
-The query string "?text=*\<type-member-name>*" identifies the type or member whose UIDs you'd like to see.
-For example, `https://xref.docs.microsoft.com/autocomplete?text=string.format` retrieves the [String.Format](https://docs.microsoft.com/dotnet/api/system.string.format) overloads.
-The tool searches for the provided `text` query parameter in any part of the UID.
-For example, you can search for member name (ToString), partial member name (ToStri), type and member name (Double.ToString), etc.

 To link to a generic type, such as [System.Collections.Generic.List\<T>](https://docs.microsoft.com/dotnet/api/system.collections.generic.list-1), you use the ` (%60) character followed by the number of generic type parameters.
 For example, \<xref:System.Nullable%601> links to the [System.Nullable\<T>](https://docs.microsoft.com/dotnet/api/system.nullable-1) type, while \<xref:System.Func%602> links to the [System.Func\<T,TResult>](https://docs.microsoft.com/dotnet/api/system.func-2) delegate.